Multi-Person Extreme Motion Prediction: Introduction

-With the goal to foster research on these new task, we collected a large dataset of professional dancers performing aerial Lindy Hop\footnote{The Lindy Hop is an African-American couple dance born in the 1930's in Harlem, New York, see~\cite{monaghan2001study}.
-The dancing action is called aerial.} steps.
-Our dataset, dubbed ExPI (Extreme Pose Interaction), contains 115 sequences of 2 professional couples performing 16 different aerials.
-ExPI has been recorded in a multiview motion capture studio, and both the 3D poses and 3D shapes of the two persons are annotated for each all the 30K frames.
-We have carefully created train/test splits, and proposed three different extensions of the pose evaluation metrics to adapt them to the collaborative motion prediction task.
-We plan to release this dataset to the community.
-Interestingly, to perform these aerials, the two dancers perform different movements that require a high level of synchronisation.
-These aerials are composed of extreme poses and require strict and close cooperation between the two persons, which is highly suitable for the study of collaborative motion prediction.
-Some examples of this highly-interacted dataset could be see in Figure~\ref{fig:my_label}.
+With the goal to foster research on this new task, we collected the ExPI (Extreme Pose Interaction) dataset, a large dataset of professional dancers performing Lindy Hop aerial steps.\footnote{The Lindy Hop is an African-American couple dance born in the 1930's in Harlem, New York, see~\cite{monaghan2001study}. } To perform these actions, the two dancers perform different movements that require a high level of synchronisation.
+These actions are composed of extreme poses and require strict and close cooperation between the two persons, which is highly suitable for the study of human interactions.
+Some examples of this highly interacted dataset are shown in Figure~\ref{fig:my_label}.
+Our dataset contains 115 sequences of 2 professional couples performing 16 different actions.
+It is recorded in a multiview motion capture studio, and the 3D poses and 3D shapes of the two persons are annotated for all the 30K frames.
+We have carefully created train/test splits, and proposed two different extensions of the pose evaluation metrics for collaborative motion prediction task.

-To model such strong human-to-human interactions, we introduce a novel Cross-Interaction Attention (XIA) mechanism that allows to simultaneously exploit historical motion data of the two persons.
-XIA builds upon a standard multi-attention head~\cite{vaswani2017attention}, in which the attention module is updated so as to consider bidirectional mappings between the queries-keys-values of the two persons.
+To model such strong human-to-human interactions, we introduce a novel Cross-Interaction Attention (XIA) module, which is based upon a standard multi-head attention~\cite{vaswani2017attention} and exploits historical motion data of the two persons simultaneously.
+For a pair of persons engaging in the same activity, XIA module extracts the spatial-temporal motion information from both persons and uses them to guide the prediction of each other.

-A thorough evaluation of the proposed XIA mechanism on the ExPI dataset shows that our method consistently improves ($5 \sim 10\%$ accuracy improvement) other baselines that perform independent motion prediction per person.
-We overcome these approaches both for short ($\leq500$~ms) and long term prediction ($500$~ms $\sim1000$~ms).
+We exhaustively evaluate our approach and compare it with state-of-the-art methods designed for single human motion prediction.
+Note that in our dataset of dancing actions, movements are performed at high speed.
+The long term predictions are very challenging in this case.
+Nevertheless, the results demonstrate that our approach consistently outperforms these methods by a large margin, with $10\sim40\%$ accuracy improvement for short ($\leq500$~ms) and $5\sim30\%$ accuracy improvement for long term prediction ($500$~ms $\sim1000$~ms).